AlliFan/DeadasDisco-DiscordRichPresence/README.md

 ### **- Option 2:**

-Go to your Dead as Disco Steam properties (Steam library -> right click "Dead as Disco" -> Properties) And add the ENTIRE following line:
+Go to your Dead as Disco Steam properties (Steam library -> right click "Dead as Disco" -> Properties) and add the ENTIRE following line:

 `cmd /c start "" "YOUR INSTALLATION PATH\DeadAsDiscoPresence.exe" & start "" %command%`